 - 4 cloves garlic , minced

-- 19 ounce can of unsalted chickpeas , rinsed and drained (about 2 cups or a 540 millilitre can)
+- 19 ounce can of unsalted chickpeas (also known as no salt added chickpeas) , rinsed and drained (about 2 cups or a 540 millilitre can)

 - 1.5 tablespoons curry powder